 Machine learning is everywhere these days, and Convolutional Neural Networks (CNNs) are one of the most prolific forms of AI on the current market.
 When trying to use CNNs for live image detection, companies currently have the choice between buying power-hogging GPUs and expensive dedicated ASICs.
 Quite a few of these companies would like to be able to choose the middle ground by having an FPGA implementation of their networks.
 That’s where a design house like Easics comes in.

-- Basic experience with (command-line) Git is a plus
+- Basic experience with Git

 Estimated time duration is 6 weeks in july/august, depending on your availability.

 Send your resume, motivation letter and availability to email@example.com